Sérgio Meira: Education and personal life

 Meira holds a BA and a PhD in Linguistics Theory and Analysis from Rice University.
 His doctoral research was in collaboration with his supervisor Spike Gildea.
 Sérgio Meira is a member of the American Anthropological Association (AAA) and of the Society for the Study of the Indigenous Languages of the Americas (SSILA).

 In addition to his native Portuguese, Sérgio Meira is proficient in English, (Note: He has completed his higher education in English, and most of his published works are in English.)
 French, (Note: He holds a Certificat d'études de français pratique from the Alliance française and taught French in Brazil.) and Spanish, (Note: He has published in Spanish.) is moderately fluent in Esperanto, (Note: He holds a Basic Course Certificate from the Brazilian Esperanto Association, and is a self-proclaimed Esperantist whose ideology most closely resembles raumism.)
 Italian, German, Dutch, Volapük, (Note: He is an academician at the International Volapük Academy, translated from Volapük for the International Rasmus Malling-Hansen Society, and wrote multiple articles for the Volapük Wikipedia.)
 Romanian, and has a good command of Catalan, Russian, Latin, and other languages.

 Career

-He is currently a researcher at the Radboud University Nijmegen.
-His research focuses on historical linguistics, fieldwork and description of the Cariban and Tupian language families, as well as language and cognition.
+He is currently a professor at O.P.
+Jindal Global University.
+His research at Radboud University Nijmegen focused on historical linguistics, fieldwork and description of the Cariban and Tupian language families, as well as language and cognition.

 His work helped in the development of the South American Phonological Inventory Database (SAPhon), the World Atlas of Language Structures (WALS), and Glottolog.